 # What is your recommendation on the right hardware to use?

-# We are worried about the ability for our network to handle the additional overhead of running a Filecoin node and still provide fast services for our customers.
+# We are worried about the ability of our network to handle the additional overhead of running a Filecoin node and still provide fast services for our customers.
 What are the computational demands of a Lotus node?
 Are there any metrics for node performance given various requirements?

 # We bought a lot of hard drives of data through the Discover project.
 When will they be shipped to China?

-There are a number of details that are still being finalized between the verified deals construction and the associated cryptoeconomic parameters.
+There are a number of details that are still being finalized between the verified deals construction and the associated crypto-economic parameters.